zwbetz-gh/zwbetz/content/blog/_index.md

 ---
 title: Blog
+subtitle: A loose collection of quotes, things learned, and who-knows-whats
-summary: A loose collection of thoughts, things learned, and who-knows-whats.
+summary: A loose collection of quotes, things learned, and who-knows-whats
 aliases:
   - /post/
 ---